 1. Research Project

 Students selecting this option are required to take either GIST 810 or GIST 898 and complete an original research project of between 35-50 pages of text, not including notes, references, or appendices.
 The project must involve original and systematic analysis of data/information (i.e. it must utilize a research method) and will include an oral defense.
 This option is recommended especially for students in the one-year programs.

-For additional information on our research project option, please see our Research Project Degree Checklist (PDF)
+For additional information on the research project option, please see our Research Project Degree Checklist (PDF).

 Defense Committee- The Research Project will be supervised and evaluated by a three-person faculty committee; two of these committee members should be tenure-track faculty at KU affiliated with CGIS.
 Your committee members should be instructors who share your research interests and with whom you have taken previous coursework.

 Your committee chair will serve as the primary advisor for your project, give your feedback, and help you choose your other committee members.
 Students should work closely with their committee chair to develop a plan for writing, revising, and defending their research project.
 The Center recommends that students utilize our Mentoring Agreement in early meetings with their committee chair.
 Additionally, all MA students who have been enrolled in two or more semesters of either GIST 810 or GIST 898 must complete a Mentoring Agreement and have it approved by the graduate director each subsequent semester of enrollment.